 Salaries at Dutch universities are set at the national level and listed in the Collective Labour Agreement of Dutch Universities (CAO-NU).
 An academic’s place on the salary scale is determined by their position, qualifications, and experience.
 The salaries listed in this article are pre-tax.
 Dutch salaries are supplemented by an 8% holiday allowance (paid in May or June) and an 8.3% end-of-year allowance (paid in December).
 Income tax is high—either 36.5% or 52%—however foreign academics are often eligible for the 30% scheme which allows them to receive the first 30% of their salary tax-free.

 A PhD student in the Netherlands is called a promovendus.
-A Dutch PhD takes four to six years to complete.
+A Dutch PhD usually takes four years to complete.
 As PhD candidates are seen as employees rather than students and usually hold the position of Assistant-in-Opleiding (AiO) or Onderzoeker-in-Opleiding (OiO).

 After earning their PhD, many researchers go on to a postdoc often at another university or in another country.
 A postdoc is a continuation of the researcher’s training that allows them to further specialize in a particular field and learn new skills and techniques.
 A Dutch postdoc lasts two years.